Americans turning to installment apps Klarna, Affirm to buy groceries

 But Williams, 31, has found a way to feed her family: in installments.

-She’s using Klarna, a buy now, pay later (BNPL) tool best known for helping people finance Pelotons, laptops and other big-ticket merchandise.
+She’s using Klarna, a buy now, pay later, or BNPL, tool best known for helping people finance Pelotons, laptops and other big-ticket merchandise.

-Klarna and other BNPL services are increasingly being tapped for groceries – usage surged 40% in the first two months of 2023, according to data from Adobe Analytics.
+Klarna and other BNPL services are increasingly being tapped for groceries – use surged 40% in the first two months of 2023, according to data from Adobe Analytics.

 And with inflation still elevated and consumer debt at record highs, industry experts expect more Americans will lean on such services to afford necessities like food and school supplies.